TaidanaKage/RexHelion2/docs/index.md

-# Rex Helion2: The Universe
+# Rex Helion: The Universe